Data Centers in San Jose

 Power Analysis

-Costa Rica is a global leader in renewable energy, a significant advantage for data center operators with sustainability goals.
+Costa Rica is a global leader in green energy, providing a specific operational advantage for power-intensive deployments.

 Market Access, Business & Tax Climate